 - No part of any answer book shall be torn out or removed from the examination room.

-- In examinations of two hours or longer, no candidate shall be allowed to enter the examination room after the first hour has expired, or to leave it within the first hour or the last half-hour.
-Except that an invigilator may, at their discretion, allow a candidate to enter after the first hour if no other candidate has left the examination.
+- In examinations of two hours or longer, no candidate shall ordinarily be allowed to enter the examination room after the first hour has expired, or to leave it within the first hour or the last half-hour.
+Invigilators will record the details of any instances where candidates enter or leave the examination room outwith the permitted times.

 - In examinations of less than two hours, no candidate will be permitted to exit during the exam.

 - In no case shall a candidate leave until an invigilator has collected their scripts or other examinable material.